open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 https://github.com/tcort/markdown-link-check checks markdown files for valid links and anchors.

-You may wish to not make this a required check for PRs to avoid unnecessarily blocking of PRs if external links break.
+You may wish to not make this a required check for PRs to avoid unnecessary blocking of PRs if external links break.

 ```
   markdown-link-check:
-    # release branches are excluded to avoid unnecessary maintenance when external links break
+    # release branches are excluded to avoid unnecessary maintenance if external links break
     if: ${{ !startsWith(github.ref_name, 'v') }}
     runs-on: ubuntu-latest
     steps: